Header text

 Summative Assessment is the end measurement point.
 Did they reach the goal?
 How many of the target skills can they actually demonstrate now that the unit is complete?
 Because summative assessments come at the end of the learning process, providing feedback or further coaching at this point is somewhat pointless.
 When students hand in a final essay at the end of the school year are they really going to absorb your extensive comments as they start their summer vacation?
 Shyeah, right!

-Our primary emphasis on feedback comments puts us firmly in the formative assessment world.
-Instructors select a feedback comment or add new reusable comments as needed:
+Our primary emphasis on feedback comments places us outside of the world of fast formative assessment and summative assessment.
+In this mode instructors select a feedback comment from the appropriate quality column or add new reusable comments as needed:

 Drag-and-drop the rubric element like you normally would.
 In this example, we are dragging the "Thesis" button to identify the essay's thesis: